mui/material-ui/docs/data/joy/components/card/card.md

 In some cases, you might have to manually control each element's `z-index`.

 :::success
-Use the CSS pseudo-class [`:focus-within`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within) to style the card when any of its children is focused.
+Use the CSS pseudo-class [`:focus-within`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within) to style the card when any of its children are focused.
 :::

 {{"demo": "MultipleInteractionCard.js" }}